 So here it is- our top tips for rainy wedding days...

 Boots and brollies: Gumboots and brollies in your wedding colours make for fun photos and nice gifts to your bridal party.
-Go for something bright, subtle white may just blend in with the gray skies- doesn't make for interesting photos.
+Go for something bright, subtle white may just blend in with the gray skies.

 If you don't succeed: Do it again another day.
 Not the wedding of course!
-But if you had your heart set on a certain shot or two and that darn weather ruined it, get yourself and your man dolled up again on another day.
+But if you had your heart set on a certain shot or two and that darn weather ruined it, get yourself and your man dolled up again on another day for a photo shoot.

-Brrr it cold out there: A basket of blankets or shawls and a bunch of umbrellas will be well received by your guests on a grey day.
+Brrr it cold out there: A basket of blankets or a stand of umbrellas will be well received by your guests.

 Hand it over: Interview your photographer and make sure they have a wet weather plan and on the day hand over that trust and let them guide you.
 Remember that some of the best shots are created on overcast dreary days.